joaotavora/snooze/README.md

 Snooze
 =======

-_Snooze_ is a framework for building REST web services in Common Lisp.
+_Snooze_ is an URL router for Common Lisp: it maps back and forth between URL strings and CL concepts.
+It's designed around REST web services.

 The primary goal is to make the programmer stay as close to the regular Lisp idioms as possible, even while writing with HTTP in mind.